captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-Okay, please?...
-Will you please go to Baltimore with me, baby?....
-Please?...
+Okay, please?…Will you please go to Baltimore with me, baby?.…Please?…

 ---